awsdocs/aws-config-developer-guide/doc_source/managed-rules-by-aws-config.md

 # List of AWS Config Managed Rules<a name="managed-rules-by-aws-config"></a>

-AWS Config currently supports the following managed rules in the analytics; compute; cryptography and PKI; database; machine learning; management and governance; migration and transfer; network and content delivery; security; identity and compliance; and storage categories\.
+AWS Config currently supports the following managed rules\.

+**Note**
+The default values specified for managed rules are pre\-populated only when using the AWS console\.
+Default vaules are not supplied for the API, CLI, or SDK\.

 **Topics**
 + [access\-keys\-rotated](access-keys-rotated.md)